inria-thoth/ddm4ip/readme.md

 ## Abstract
 This work addresses image restoration tasks through the lens of inverse problems using unpaired datasets.
-In contrast to traditional approaches—which typically assume full knowledge of the forward model or access to paired datasets of degraded and ground-truth images—the proposed method operates under minimal assumptions and relies only on small, unpaired datasets.
-This makes it particularly well-suited for real-world scenarios, where the forward model is often unknown or difficult to model accurately, and collecting paired data is costly or infeasible.
+In contrast to traditional approaches—which typically assume full knowledge of the forward model or access to paired degraded and ground-truth images—the proposed method operates under minimal assumptions and relies only on small, unpaired datasets.
+This makes it particularly well-suited for real-world scenarios, where the forward model is often unknown or mis-specified, and collecting paired data is costly or infeasible.
 The method leverages conditional flow matching to model the distribution of degraded observations, while simultaneously learning the forward model via a distribution-matching loss that arises naturally from the framework.
 Empirically, it outperforms both single-image blind and unsupervised approaches on deblurring and non-uniform point spread function (PSF) calibration tasks.
 It also matches state-of-the-art performance on blind super-resolution.
-We also showcase the effectiveness of our method with a proof of concept for lens calibration: a real-world application traditionally requiring time-consuming experiments and specialized equipment.
+We also showcase the effectiveness of our method with a proof of concept for lens calibration: a real-world application traditionally requiring time- consuming experiments and specialized equipment.
 In contrast, our approach achieves this with minimal data acquisition effort.

 ## Setup & Installation